 On top of that, there was the question of the annual pass.
 Not knowing what significance it held was definitely an annoyance.

-I’ll give credit where it’s due, and Destiny 2 made that decision infinitely easier by having a free-to-play base game.
-In fact, it’s the best one out of the three titles I’ve mentioned.
+I’ll give credit where it’s due, and Destiny 2 made that decision infinitely easier by having a base game that gives you a free taste of what it has to offer.
+In fact, it’s one of the best ones out there in this apartment.
 That doesn’t change the fact that a lot of the free content that used to exist has been vaulted.

 When it comes to purchasing a game, Final Fantasy XIV is the absolute worst despite having an expansive free trial.